-The Subcommittee also viewed variation in reporting oxygen requirement at rest.
+The Committee also viewed variation in reporting oxygen requirement at rest.
 Data indicated a majority of programs complete this field, and only an outlying minority account for 20% of the missing data.
-Finally, data showed that the oxygen requirement at rest increased over time.

-The Subcommittee discussed the possible implications of the data reported.
+The Committee discussed the possible implications of the data reported on the collection of bronchial stricture and oxygen requirements.

-Bronchial Stricture
+1. Bronchial Stricture

-The Subcommittee acknowledged that the response options for "bronchial stricture" ("yes," "no," or "unknown") were not entirely useful, and may not be the best choices for this condition.
+The Committee acknowledged that the response options for "bronchial stricture" ("yes," "no," or "unknown") were not entirely useful, and may not be the best choices for this condition.
 Since strictures typically occur early post-transplant, it may only be logical to retain the question on the 6-month and 1 year TRF.
 The data presented supports this idea.
-UNOS staff encouraged the Subcommittee to keep the 1-5 year TRF standardized to the extent possible.
+UNOS staff encouraged the Committee to keep the 1-5 year TRF standardized to the extent possible.